WiseLibs/better-sqlite3/README.md

 npm install better-sqlite3
 ```

-> Requires Node.js v14.21.1 or later.
-Prebuilt binaries are available for [LTS versions](https://nodejs.org/en/about/releases/).
+> Requires a [currently supported Node.js](https://nodejs.org/en/about/previous-releases) version.
+Prebuilt binaries are available for [LTS versions](https://nodejs.org/en/about/previous-releases).
 If you have trouble installing, check the [troubleshooting guide](./docs/troubleshooting.md).

 ## Usage